-Proton Mail Bridge is now open source!
+Illustration of Proton Mail Bridge open source

 We are one step closer to fully open sourcing all our apps.
 Proton Mail Bridge joins iOS and the web app as open source software, and it has also passed an independent security audit.